nmenon1215/Reversi/README.md

   1. ReversiController- Moderates the connection between a player, its view, and the joint model.
   2. Controller- Holds the code for the controller to serve as a pipeline from the model to view.
   3. MockView- Adds called methods to an Appendable to allow for testing.
   4. TestControllerImplementations- Holds the tests for the controller to check the connection.

+## Changes For Part 4
+  - Removed the mouseListener from the Controller and moved it to the view
+  - Modularized our controller and view
+  - Implemented a features interface
+  - Added the Provider's view and made it compliant with our controller and model

+#### Working vs. Non-working Features
+  -